-The good news is there are many ways to design more interactivity and engagement in your courses.
-But sometimes, the best way to make a course better, is to take the learning out of the course.
+The good news?
+There are plenty of ways to crank up the interactivity and engagement in your courses.
+But here’s the twist: sometimes the best way to make a course better isn’t what’s in the course—it’s what happens outside of it.

-This week’s examples highlight some creative e-learning projects based on attachments and teacher guides.
-The courses alone are excellent e-learning examples.
-But they’re even better with the supporting resources and activities.
+some creative e-learning projects that lean on attachments and teacher guides.
+The courses themselves?
+Fantastic examples of e-learning done right.
+But when paired with supporting resources and activities?
+They go from great to absolutely next-level.

 Jamestown Exhibit

-The Jamestown Exhibit contains interactive maps, animations and video interviews to tell the story of Jamestown.
+The Jamestown Exhibit is packed with interactive maps, animations, and video interviews that bring the story of Jamestown to life.

-I thought the debate questions were a nice touch:
+I have to say, I thought the debate questions were a particularly nice touch:

 Van Valen’s Gold Rush Journey